The Pupil Premium is an amount of money allocated by the Government to schools for:

-The Pupil Premium will be used to provide additional educational support to improve the progress and to raise the standard of achievement for these pupils.
+The Pupil Premium is used to provide additional educational support to improve the progress and to raise the standard of achievement for identified pupils.

-The funding will be used to narrow and close the gap between the achievement of these pupils and their peers.
+The funding is used to narrow and close the gap between the achievement of these pupils and their peers.

 As far as its powers allow the school will use the additional funding to address any underlying inequalities between children eligible for Pupil Premium and others.

-We will ensure that the additional funding reaches the pupils who need it most and that it makes a significant impact on their education and lives.
+We will ensure that the additional funding supports the pupils who need it most and that it makes an impact on their education and lives.

 Pupil Premium will be clearly identifiable within the budget.

-The Principal, in consultation with the AIB and senior staff, will decide how the Pupil Premium is spent for the benefit of entitled pupils.
+The Academy Leadership team in discussion with relevant staff, will assess provision and decide how the Pupil Premium is spent for the benefit of entitled pupils.